cran-task-views/FunctionalData/FunctionalData.md

     correlation, for longitudinal data analysis, the analysis of stochastic processes from samples of realized trajectories, and for the analysis of underlying dynamics.
+-   `r pkg("fdasrvf")` performs alignment, PCA, and regression of multidimensional or unidimensional functions using the square-root velocity framework (Srivastava et al., 2011).
+This framework allows for elastic analysis of functional data through phase and amplitude separation.
 -   `r pkg("fda.usc", priority = "core")` provides routines
     for exploratory and descriptive analysis of functional data such as depth measurements, outlier detection, as well as unsupervised and